 E-commerce Lessons Doomfist builds on an earlier Curagami post.
-In A Video Game E-commerce Steal, we suggested gamifying e-commerce by stealing leveling up, community and other gamification features from video game developers.
-Blizzard Entertainment’s Overwatch game creates an excellent example of the power of the game within the game this summer with Doomfist skins.
+In A Video Game E-commerce Steal, we suggest gamifying e-commerce by stealing features from video game developers.
+Blizzard Entertainment’s Overwatch creates an example of the game within the game with Doomfist skins.

 Doomfist Skins An E-commerce Steal

-Doomfist is a new character in Blizzard’s Overwatch game.
-More than thirty million play Overwatch.
-Overwatch added five million players in the first quarter, and Doomfist dominates video game buzz this summer.
-This Curagami post focuses on five ideas any online merchant can steal from video game developers:
+Doomfist is a new in Overwatch game.
+More than thirty million video gamers play Overwatch.
+Overwatch added five million players in one quarter.
+Doomfist dominates video game buzz.
+Here are five things any online merchant should steal from video games:

 - Create Great Products